phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 {% endhighlight %}

-### Step 8 : Generate reduce task for each map bucket
+### Step 8 : Generate reduce task for output split
+We are going to create reduce tasks as specified by *numberOfOutputSplit*.

 {% highlight scala %}